vanviegen/olmdb/README.md

 **Throws:**

-- With code "DUP_INIT" if database is already initialized.
+- With code "INCONSISTENT_INIT" if database is already initialized with different parameters.
 - With code "CREATE_DIR_FAILED" if directory creation fails.
 - With code "LMDB-{code}" for LMDB-specific errors.